MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 ## Sign-ins workbook

 Workbooks are a set of queries that collect and visualize information that is available in Microsoft Entra logs.
 [Learn more about the sign-in logs schema here](~/identity/monitoring-health/reference-azure-monitor-sign-ins-log-schema.md).

-The Sign-ins workbook in the Azure portal now has a table to assist you in determining which applications use ADAL and how often they are used.
-First, we’ll detail how to access the workbook before showing the visualization for the list of applications.
+The Sign-ins Workbook in the Azure portal consolidates logs from various types of sign-in events, including interactive, non-interactive, and service principal sign-ins.
+This aggregation offers detailed insights into the usage of ADAL applications across your tenant to help you fully understand and manage migration of your ADAL applications.

+Below, we provide comprehensive instructions on accessing the workbook and subsequently demonstrate effective ways for visualizing the list of applications.

 ## Step 1: Send Microsoft Entra sign-in events to Azure Monitor